How to Terminate a Property Management Contract

 The Dos and Don'ts of Firing a Property Manager

-If you are not getting the results you were promised by a property manager or management company, you need to end the relationship and move on.
-However, you must do so according to the terms of the management contract you signed to ensure you do not face legal ramifications for breach of contract.
-Here are the dos and don’ts of terminating a management agreement.
+If you are not getting the results you were promised by a property manager or management company, you may need to end the relationship and move on.
+However, you must do so according to the terms of the management contract you signed to ensure that you do not face legal ramifications for breach of contract.
+Here are the do's and don’ts of terminating a property management agreement.

 Do Give the Proper Notice

 Check the termination clause of your management contract.
 Most contracts will require giving between 30 and 90 days notice to terminate a contract.
 Make sure you are within this window or one of two things can happen: your termination request will not be honored; or your request could be considered a breach of contract if you still insist on terminating the agreement.
 In the latter situation, you may find yourself involved in a lawsuit.

 You need to make sure your notification to terminate the management contract is in writing (and not by email!).
 You should send the notice by certified mail, return receipt requested, so you will have a record that it was sent and that the property manager received it.
 Make sure you include the effective date of the contract termination.

 Don’t Terminate If You Do Not Have Cause and Your Contract Requires It

 Ideally, when you first sign a management agreement, you want to look for one that does not require cause to terminate the agreement.
 However, if your contract does require cause, you must have a reason, as spelled out in the agreement, to cancel the contract.
 An example of cause could be, the property manager did not store security deposits according to state regulations.
 If you try to terminate without cause, your request may be ignored, or you could be taken to court for breach of contract.